Shopify/sewing-kit-next/packages/loom-plugin-build-library/README.md

       // the root of the repository.
 You can disable this if you have a single
       // entrypoint or if your package uses the `exports` key in package.json
       rootEntrypoints: true,
       // Optional.
-Defaults to false.
-Defines if graphql files should be processed.
-      graphql: false,
-      // Optional.
 Defaults to 'node'.
 Defines if the jest environment should be 'node' or 'jsdom'.
       jestEnvironment: 'node',
     }),